thepalbi/dibu-architecture/README.md

 ## Testing

 For all the commands below, first the virtual env needs to be activated by running `source env/bin/activate`.
+Also, all commands should be run the following from the repo root.

 ### Assembler and parser

-Run the following from the repo root.
 ```bash
 make test
 ```